Code generation for ESP 8266 (Sound sensor in Telegram bot)

 legend = :bottomright)

-The algorithm performs correct calculation, then let's proceed to code execution on the target device.
+The algorithm performs the correct calculation, then proceed to executing the code on the target device.

-To upload to ESP 8266, code must first be generated from the developed model.
+To upload to ESP 8266, you must first generate the code from the developed model.

 engee.generate_code( "$(@__DIR__)/esp8266_tg_sound_detect.engee",